JPCodeCraft/AlbionFreeMarketTutorials/tutorials/aodp/AODPTutorial.md

 ## What is the Albion Online Data Project?

 - The goal of the project is to collect Albion Online market data and provide it to anyone via a public API.
-- The project stores buy and sell orders data, as well as average prices and amounts.
+- The project stores buy and sell orders data, average prices and amounts, and gold price history.
 - You can go to the project's [Discord Server](https://discord.gg/TWz64zPFtC) to get in touch with the project's admins or support the project.
 - [Albion Free Market](https://albionfreemarket.com) and multiple other websites and sheets make use of the project's data to provide its information as well as the backend analysis.